Blake Bailey: Sexual misconduct allegations

 On April 16, 2021, several former students of Bailey's left comments on a critical review of Bailey's Roth biography, alleging that Bailey had groomed them when they were minors.
 On April 18, 2021, Bailey was dropped by his agency, the Story Factory, following these allegations of sexual misconduct, which Bailey denied.
 On April 20, 2021, journalists Ramon Antonio Vargas and Edward Champion first reported on these allegations in detail.
 Bailey was accused of grooming his former students at Lusher Middle School for sex.
 One former student, Eve Crawford Peyton, has accused Bailey of raping her when she was 22 years old.
 On April 27, 2021, he was also accused of "nonconsensual sex" by Valentina Rice, a publishing executive.

-On June 10, 2021, in an article published in The Virginian-Pilot, four women at Old Dominion University, where Bailey had previously worked, accused Bailey of sexual assault and harassment.
-One of the women accused Bailey of “grabbing her crotch in a hot tub, forcibly trying to kiss her on campus, [and] threatening to rape her".
-According to this account, he only stopped after she pulled a knife out and held it against his throat, the newspaper reported.
-Another account in The Virginian-Pilots report concerned a female author who visited Old Dominion and described Bailey as having forcibly kissed her.
-Two graduate students also described Bailey getting "handsy" and making unwanted advances, as well as making sexually explicit comments to them.

 In a statement provided to the Associated Press on April 21 by W. W. Norton & Company, the publisher announced it had "decided to pause the shipping and promotion of Philip Roth: The Biography pending any further information that may emerge."
 On April 28, W. W. Norton announced that it is taking the book out of print.
 Three weeks later, in May 2021, Skyhorse Publishing announced that it would release a paperback, ebook, and audiobook versions of the biography.

 In 2025, Bailey published a memoir titled Canceled Lives: My Father, My Scandal, and Me, which focuses on the death of his father Burck, his brother Scott's suicide, and the final moments of Philip Roth's life, which he parallels with his own "social death" following the allegations.